Parental purchase

 ← Back to dictionary

-What are the benefits of a parental purchase?
+What are the tax implications of a parental purchase?

-What are the drawbacks of a parental purchase?
+What legal documents are needed for a parental purchase?

 Related words